Contents

 1. Your vehicle's age and condition

-Begin by assessing your car's age and condition.
-Is it a new or older vehicle?
+Is your car a new or older vehicle?
 The state of your car can influence your insurance choices.

 2. Your driving experience and habits